Oaxaca Artisanal Wool Textile Experience

 Supporting Local Projects with our TRiP Foundation

-Every TRiP that you go on with WSE Travel, we will donate 2% (or $1/day per day, per person – whichever is greater) to an environmental or community-based project in the country you’re visiting.
+For every TRiP that you go on with WSE Travel, we will donate 2% of the total sales price to an environmental or community-based project in the country you’re visiting.
 We want to ensure that every guest we help, in turn, helps support and preserve the destination we’re experiencing together as a direct result.
-We live by an ethos of Travel Responsibly & Impact Positively (TRIP).
+We live by an ethos to Travel Responsibly & Impact Positively (TRiP).

 For more information on the projects supported by this experience, please visit our Mexico TRIP projects.